-- If the article of clothing is not listed below, it is not acceptable to wear to school: Shirt: White or red polo with the SF logo in short or long sleeves.
+If the article of clothing is not listed below, it is not acceptable to wear to school:

+- Shirt: White or red polo with the SF logo in short or long sleeves.
 The SF uniform shirt with a logo must be worn at all times, even under the uniform sweater, sweatshirt or jacket.
 Only a solid white shirt may be worn under the polo. - Skirt: SF checkered box pleat skirt.
 It is to be buttoned and zipped and not rolled at the waist.
 The skirt must extend (at a minimum) to the fingertips of the student.
-Skirts must be clean, have no adornments (pins/ribbons, etc), and not written on. - Pants: Black or tan khaki "Docker" style pants (no flared, cotton, corduroy, denim, sweats, or pajama-style pants.)
-Pants must fit properly, and have no cargo-style pockets or drawstring waist.
-Sweater/Fleece: SF red pullover, fleece, or vest only. - Shoes: Shoes or backless sandals (i.e. Birkenstocks and crocs) may be worn by all classes.
+Skirts must be clean, have no adornments (pins/ribbons, etc), and not written on. - Pants: Black or tan khaki "Docker" style pants (no flared, cotton, corduroy, denim, sweats, or pajamastyle pants.)
+Pants must fit properly, and have no cargo-style pockets or drawstring waist. - Sweater/Fleece: SF red pullover, fleece, or vest only. - Shoes: Shoes or backless sandals (i.e. Birkenstocks and crocs) may be worn by all classes.
 Flip Flops are not allowed. (backs to sandals must be manufactured with the shoe, not handmade).
 Shoes must be worn at all times.
 No over-the-knee boots or high-platform shoes.
-Laces must be tied, and straps worn properly.
-This also applies to modified dress days unless specific permission has been given by Administration.

-- Socks/Tights/Leggings: Tights or leggings are skin tight (not loose) and must be black, navy, gray or white and must be solid.
+This also applies to modified dress days unless specific permission has been given by Administration. - Socks/Tights/Leggings: Tights or leggings are skin tight (not loose) and must be black, navy, gray or white and must be solid.
 No patterns or netting allowed.
 (Flared pants/sweats/pajamas etc.. are not leggings) Socks may not be above the knees.
 Socks do not have to be worn with sandals. - Sweatshirt: Required SFHS red sweatshirt (gold lettering).
-Every student must have at least one SFHS red sweatshirt with gold lettering. - Optional SFHS black sweatshirt (with red/gold lettering) NO OTHER SWEATSHIRTS may be worn. - Layering: Students may layer with St. Francis uniform items only.
-The top layer must be a long-sleeved uniform sweatshirt, a long-sleeved uniform sweater, or a long-sleeved uniform fleece. - Jackets: Only an SFHS uniform jacket may be worn. - Undergarments/shorts: At no time may a student wear anything under her white polo or oxford that can be seen through the shirt, including, but not limited to, colored or patterned bras, sports bras, t-shirts, etc. Students are strongly encouraged to wear close-fitting shorts under their uniform skirts.
+Every student must have at least one SFHS red sweatshirt with gold lettering.
+Optional SFHS black sweatshirt (with red/gold lettering) NO OTHER SWEATSHIRTS may be worn. - Layering: Students may layer with St. Francis uniform items only.
+The top layer must be a long-sleeved uniform sweatshirt, a long-sleeved uniform sweater, or a long-sleeved uniform fleece.